trose/ice-locator-mcp/README.md

 - **Local Processing**: All processing happens locally
 - **Optional Caching**: Cache can be disabled or encrypted
 - **Anonymized Logs**: Sensitive information is anonymized in logs
+- **Analytics Redaction**: MCPcat analytics automatically redacts all sensitive data

 ### Responsible Usage
 - **Legal Compliance**: Ensure compliance with applicable laws
 - **Rate Limiting**: Respect ICE website rate limits
 - **Ethical Use**: Use for legitimate purposes only
 - **Privacy Protection**: Protect individual privacy and data
+- **Analytics Transparency**: Optional analytics with full data redaction

 ### Security Features
 - **Encrypted Communication**: All requests use HTTPS
 - **Secure Defaults**: Security-first configuration defaults
 - **Access Control**: No authentication required, but usage is monitored
 - **Audit Logging**: Comprehensive logging for security audits
+- **Privacy-First Analytics**: Sensitive data redaction in all monitoring

+### MCPcat Privacy Assurance
+- **Automatic Redaction**: All personal information is removed before analytics
+- **Local Sanitization**: Data cleaning happens on your machine
+- **Open Source**: Analytics code is fully auditable
+- **Disable Anytime**: Analytics can be turned off completely
+- **No Tracking**: No user identification or personal data collection

 ## 📜 Legal & Ethical Considerations